yeahmanitsmike/Cryptocurrency-Push-Notifications/README.md

 6. Congrats you are all set up!

 Running the Script
+1. The only other thing you need to do is make the Bash script executable.
+Do this by opening a terminal and typing, "sudo chmod +x slack_curl"
-1. From here, all you have to do is run the script!
+2. From here, all you have to do is run the script!
-2. Type "python3 btc_sms.py" and your script will send a notification to your Slack channel every hour.
+3. Type "python3 btc_sms.py" and your script will send a notification to your Slack channel every hour.